Jesse-Alves/Advanced-Analysis-and-Design-of-Control-Systems/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a control design project, where the mathematical model of coupled tanks are programed in Simulink file and the Controller in .m files.
-The details of the methodology and programming of the codes are described in the [Article](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/Paper/Article%20-%20Analysis_and_Control_Design_for_Coupled_Tanks.pdf).
+This repository contains advanced control design projects, where the mathematical model of coupled tanks are programed using Matlab and Simulink tool.
+The details and discussion about the projects can be found in the two articles written [here](https://github.com/Jesse-Alves/Advanced-Analysis-and-Design-of-Control-Systems/tree/main/Articles).

 ### Prerequisites